mvalim165/mvalim165.github.io/index.md

 To account for these shortcomings, data from the barometer is presented in tandem.
 The 8th subplot shows percentiles of respondees who (1) own at least one bicycle and (2) cycle at least sometimes.
 <iframe src = "/cyclist_counters_subplotgrid.html" width="1800" height = "800" frameborder="0"></iframe>

 Based on these graphs it appears that there has been no major change in amount of cyclists in recent years.
-Considering the locations, it becomes clear though that the bike traffic is very concentrated in the city center with locations 'Baana' and 'Hesperia park (the Opera)' hosting the highest numbers both in 2016 and 2022.
+However, the proportion of bike owners has decreased.
+Funnily enough, the quite popular and well-functioning city bike system was launched indeed in 2016.
+Our comparison captures how cycling in Helsinki no longer requires owning a bike.
+Besides the obvious influence of weather, the city bike season from April to October also explains the seasonal differences in counter numbers in 2022.
+One could speculate that this explains the 20–30k inrease in cyclists on Baana, a key route through the city center that is seperate from car traffic.
+To understand this better, the city bike data available should be analysed, but that is beyond the scope of this project.
 A funny Finnish fact: Most people have their summer holiday in July.
 You can see the temporal mitigation to summer houses in the cyclist numbers.

+Considering the locations, it becomes clear though that the bike traffic is very concentrated in the city center, with locations such as just mentioned 'Baana' and 'Hesperia park (the Opera)' hosting the highest numbers both in 2016 and 2022.
 In the following map, these locations are shown with the accident locations.

 <iframe src = "/bike_accidents_map.html" width="1400" height = "800" frameborder="0"></iframe>

+The heatmap captures the varying locations of the accidents.
+The level of randomness in locations is to be accounted for, but several hotsopts, for example in Punavuori and along Mannerheimintie have disappeared.
+These could indicate that the bikelanes have been improved.
+The survey data from 2016 and 2022 aligns with these observations on safety: the percentages of respondents that perceive cycling at least quite safe has increased from 74 % to 82 %.

+## Conclusion

+To cycle or not to cycle...
+Individual's decision on whether to hop on a bike or not depends on several factors, not only safety.
+The graph below showcases these factors:

+<iframe src = "/Why_not_cycle.png" width="800" height = "800" frameborder="0"></iframe>

+This graph clearly offers answers to some of our questions.
+Respondents prefer something else: walking, driving or public transport.
+This change could be partially due to improvements in reaching public transport, as presented in the first part of this story.
+Similarly long distances are not as big of a problem anymore – maybe because combining public transport with cycling is easier?

+Related to accidents, the graph also hints towards people feeling more safe in the traffic: feelings of unsafe are more rare.
+However, poor route planning, meaning e.g. illogical or discontinous routes, have stayed consistently annoying.